Last updated on February 23rd, 2023 at 02:08 pm

-Making this video, for one, meant overcoming my own perfectionist impulses and just leaping in and doing it!
+Making this video, for one, meant overcoming my own perfectionist impulses and just leaping in and doing it.
 How’d I do?
-You can watch the video and see for yourself!
+You can watch the video below and see it for yourself…

-1. COMMIT to it: There is something so powerful about making a true commitment, to anything in our lives, when we decide that we are in it 100%.
-I have written numerous “commitment pledges” over the years, to myself and the universe, inspired by an exercise from Tony Robbin’s Book, Awaken the Giant Within.
-I’m just not willing to let life pass me by without making the most of the ride!
+There is something so powerful about making a true commitment, to anything in your life, when you decide that you are in it 100%.
+I have written numerous “commitment pledges” over the years, to myself and the universe.
+Don’t be willing to let life pass you by without making the most of this ride.

-3. Keep on consciously EVOLVING: Personally, I get bored if life stays in the same routines for too long.
-I like to shake things up, to challenge myself to try new things, to visit new parts of the world, and to expand constantly in what I am creating in the world.
+Personally, I get bored if life stays in the same routine for too long.
+Make sure you are regularly shaking things up in your routines, challenge yourself to try new things, visit new parts of the world, and expand constantly what you want to create in the world.
 I think we are meant to continuously grow and evolve, for a lifetime, and for me at least it can actually become painful when life feels too “stagnant.”
-I am happiest when recreating myself over and over into the next, best, grandest version of me!
+I am happiest when recreating myself over and over into the next, best, grandest version of me.
+Try it.

-5. LIVE a purpose that is bigger than you: I believe I’m here on the planet to love, heal, evolve, and to share joy; and to help others do the same.
-I am committed to the Bodhisattva vow to achieve enlightenment in this lifetime or the sake of all beings and to help all beings be free.
+Find a purpose bigger than yourself.
+For me, I believe I’m here on the planet to love, heal, evolve, and share joy; and to help others do the same.
+I am committed to the Bodhisattva and vow to achieve enlightenment in this lifetime for the sake of all beings and to help all beings be free.
 No small task, right?
-I just know that I can spend a lifetime dedicated to this mission and still have learning, growing and amazing work to do.
-That makes life more fun – my purpose feels giant, much bigger than just little ol’ me!
+This way of thinking makes life more fun because your purpose feels bigger than you.

-5. LEAP again and again: Nothing beats just leaping sometimes and doing what we are most afraid to do.
-When we are willing to take bold risks to make our lives amazing, and to follow our dreams, life becomes magical at a whole new level.
-And, we are giving the gift of our best selves back to the world.
+Nothing beats just leaping sometimes and doing what you are most afraid to do.
+When you are willing to take bold risks to make your life amazing and to follow your big dreams, life becomes magical at a whole new level.
+And, you are giving the gift of your best self back to the world.